 In the Hall where he was assassinated the last rites were said over the remains of Japanese Socialist leader Inejiro Asanuma, Oct 20, in Tokyo.

-In the Hall where he was assassinated the last rites were said over the remains of Japanese Socialist leader Inejiro Asanuma, Oct 20, in Tokyo.
+Background: In the Hall where he was assassinated the last rites were said over the remains of Japanese Socialist leader Inejiro Asanuma, Oct 20, in Tokyo.
 Among the people who attended the service were several who saw the Socialist Party Chairman meet his violent death, Oct 12, at the hands of Otaya Yamagunchi, a 17-year-old ultra-rightist student.

 Addressing the hall Japan's Premier Ikeda said he would fight to put an end to violence and death in Japanese politics.
 Mourners including Asanuma's widow and daughter placed flowers on the box what contained the remains.
 Incense was burned and the crowd of about 3,000 took up the funeral dirge.
 The scene was carried into millions of homes by television and radio.